ahmadnassri/node-oas-request/docs/README.md

 ##### `clientFunction`

-a `Function` with the signature: `Function(url, requestOptions)` to execute the HTTP request, the default built-in function uses [`isomorphic-unfetch`], you can customize the client to use whatever HTTP library you prefer.
+a `Function` with the signature: `Function(url, requestOptions)` to execute the HTTP request, the default built-in function uses [`cross-fetch`], you can customize the client to use whatever HTTP library you prefer.

 > **⚠️ Note**:
 >